-- (1) A written statement that the Applicant is in compliance with NIH Guidelines.
+- (1) A written statement that the Applicant is in compliance with NIH Guidelines or applicable FDA requirements.
 This statement should be made by an official of the institution other than the Principal Investigator and should be on university or company letterhead. - (2) Evidence demonstrating that the proposed research protocol has been approved (or determined exempt from the NIH Guidelines) by an Institutional Biosafety Committee (IBC); and a copy of the Department of Health and Human Services (DHHS) Letter of Approval of the IBC, or the most recent letter from DHHS stating the IBC is in compliance with the NIH Guidelines.
-For assistance with requirements involving countries outside the United States, please contact the ONR HRPO at (703) 696-4318.
+For assistance with requirements involving countries outside the United States, please contact the ONR HRPO at (703) 696-4318 or suzanee.b.may.civ@us.navy.mil.